slackhq/foundry/docs/platforms/gradle/dsl.md

 ### Android Test

-By default, SGP disables androidTests in projects.
+By default, Foundry disables androidTests in projects.
 These can be enabled via the `androidTest()` feature, which will enable the relevant controls in the Android plugin.
 This can also accept specified variants to enable/disable.

 This is important for opting in tests to [AndroidTest APK Aggregation](utilities.md#androidtest-apk-aggregation).